-- Social and behavioral sciences—Becky Bartlett, Fatima Mohie-Eldin, and Bill Mickey
+- Social and behavioral sciences—Fatima Mohie-Eldin and Daniel Pfeiffer

 Owing to the high volume of materials, Choice is able to review only 25 to 30 percent of the titles submitted.
 Choice does not pay for materials submitted for review.
 Materials submitted become the property of Choice and will not be returned.